dotlang/language/README.md

 var g: int|exception = func1()   ;this is valid
 ```
 - There is no `finally` in Electron.
 Each variable which is not part of return value of the function, will be cleaned-up upon function exit (even if there is an exception).
 This is done by calling `dispose` function on that type.
 You can also manually call this function in case you need to cleanup the resource earlier.
-- You can do custom cleanup or exception catching in post-conditions defined using `where` keyword.
-This needs to be done after function body (post-condition) and in that block you can make a call to `get_exception` to check if there has been an exception.
 - `//` (Type enforcement operator) is used in conjunction with sum types to act as a shortcut for `switch`.
 In `x = A // B` if A's type does not match with what we expect (type of `x`) then B will be evaluated to get a result of type of `x`.
 Inside `B` we can refer to result of `A` using `$` notation.
 - `x = A // B` is shortcut for (T is type of x):
 ```